Should I buy a heated blanket or a heated mattress pad? That question is much more common than you might think.

 Sunbeam, for example, refers to this as their ThermoFine® technology.

-If you enjoy uninterrupted sleep, the extra dollars that you’ll spend for the smart technology is worth it!
+If you enjoy uninterrupted sleep, the extra dollars that you’ll spend on smart technology is worth it!
 Waking up in the middle of the night to lower the heat is no fun.

 If you’re purchasing a heated mattress pad, check to see if the pad will fit your mattress – particularly if you have an extra-deep model.